noviceGuru/paperclip-habit-tracker/README.md

 move one paper clip from the full jar to the empty jar and the process would begin again.
-“Every morning I would start with 120 paper clips in one jar and I would keep dialing the phone until I had moved them all to the second jar,”
+“Every morning I would start with 120 paper clips in one jar and I would keep dialing the phone until I had moved them all to the second jar”.

 From `Atomic Habits` by `James Clear`